Wednesday, 15 January 2020

-Sweet had been in bands from the early 80's in Athens, Georgia, where he collaborated with Michael Stipe and then Stipe's sister in a band called the Oh-Ok.
-In 1985 he went solo and signed with Columbia records where he released one album Inside to critical acclaim but limited sales.
-In 1989 he released a second album which sold just as badly as the first and as a result was dropped by his label and around the same time split from his wife.
+Matthew Sweet had been in bands from the early 80s in his home town of Athens, Georgia, where he collaborated with a certain Michael Stipe and his sister in a band called the Oh-Ok.
+In 1985 Sweet went solo and signed with Columbia Records for whom he released a couple of albums.
+His debut Inside garnered critical acclaim but little in the way of sales.
+In 1989 he released a second album which fared just as badly as the first resulting in his being dropped by Columbia and to compound his woes his wife left him around the same time.

-In 1990 he started work on the album which would eventually see the light of day as Girlfriend but was initially titled Nothing Lasts.
+In 1990 he started work on the album which would eventually see the light of day under the title Girlfriend but which was initially titled Nothing Last.
 The title was changed due to the fact that Sweet wanted to use a picture of a 14 year old Tuesday Weld on the cover.
-Weld, those permission was sought to use the picture, then in middle age did not object but did have reservations of the connotations around the use of the picture and the album title and so Sweet changed the title.
+Weld, those permission was sought for the use of the image, was in middle age at this time and although had no objection to the picture being used she did have reservation of the connotations around the use of the picture and the title and so Sweet changed it.

-When released, this album sold extremely well in the US and gave the artist the break he had been seeking.
-The theme of relationships in all their guises and Sweet's honest, confessional lyrics struck a chord with the record buying public and critics a like.
-The album has some really good rock tunes but most of all it is the ballads, such as Winona, a song about everybody's favourite shop lifting movie star that grab me, although the track posted in it's final form falls into the former category.
+On it's release the album sold extremely well in the US and gave the artist the break he had been seeking.
+The theme of relationships in all their guises and Sweet's honest confessional lyrics struck a chord with the record buying public and critics alike.

 Matthew Sweet - Divine Intervention